Inca Empire

 The Inca Empire functioned largely without money and without markets.
 Instead, exchange of goods and services was based on reciprocity between individuals and among individuals, groups, and Inca rulers.
 "Taxes" consisted of a labour obligation of a person to the Empire.
 The Inca rulers (who theoretically owned all the means of production) reciprocated by granting access to land and goods and providing food and drink in celebratory feasts for their subjects.

-Many local forms of worship persisted in the empire, most of them concerning local sacred Huacas, but the Inca leadership encouraged the sun worship of Inti – their sun god – and imposed its sovereignty above other cults such as that of Pachamama.
-The Incas considered their king, the Sapa Inca, to be the "son of the sun".
+Many local forms of worship persisted in the empire, most of them concerning local sacred huacas or wak'a, but the Inca leadership encouraged the sun worship of Inti – their sun god – and imposed its sovereignty above other religious groups, such as that of Pachamama.
+The Incas considered their king, the Sapa Inca, to be the "son of the Sun".

-The Incan economy is a subject of scholarly debate.
-Darrell E. La Lone, in his work The Inca as a Nonmarket Economy, noted that scholars have described it as "feudal, slave, [or] socialist," as well as "a system based on reciprocity and redistribution; a system with markets and commerce; or an Asiatic mode of production."
+The Inca economy has been the subject of scholarly debate.
+Darrell E. La Lone, in his work The Inca as a Nonmarket Economy, noted that scholars have previously described it as "feudal, slave, [or] socialist", as well as "a system based on reciprocity and redistribution; a system with markets and commerce; or an Asiatic mode of production."

 Etymology

-The Inca referred to their empire as Tawantinsuyu, "the four suyu".
-In Quechua, tawa is four and -ntin is a suffix naming a group, so that a tawantin is a quartet, a group of four things taken together, in this case the four suyu ("regions" or "provinces") whose corners met at the capital.
+The Inca referred to their empire as Tawantinsuyu, "the suyu of four [parts]".
+In Quechua, tawa is four and – ntin is a suffix naming a group, so that a tawantin is a quartet, a group of four things taken together, in this case the four suyu ("regions" or "provinces") whose corners met at the capital.
 The four suyu were: Chinchaysuyu (north), Antisuyu (east; the Amazon jungle), Qullasuyu (south) and Kuntisuyu (west).
 The name Tawantinsuyu was, therefore, a descriptive term indicating a union of provinces.
-The Spanish transliterated the name as Tahuatinsuyo or Tahuatinsuyu.
+The Spanish normally transliterated the name as Tahuatinsuyo.